voje/rtravel_countries/README.md

 ## Visualizing the data
 I'll be using Flask to server my data.
 Server in `/flask_app`.
+You need to install some node modules.
+Actually one.
+Go to `/flask_app/static/`.
+Run `$ npm install dc`.
+All set.

 ## Python shenanigans
 I've had some trouble with the flask app seeing all the functinos in rtravel_contries package.